TOC - Total Organic Carbon

 Definition

-Total Organic Carbon (TOC) instrumentation measures water quality by analysing the organic contamination within a water sample.
-The Protoc TOC analyser may be configured to rapidly report TOC, TC (Total Carbon) or DOC (Dissolved Organic Carbon) and include MCERTS accreditation.
-MCERTS certifies TOC instrumentation for continuous on-line water quality measurement allowing real time COD or BOD prediction.
+Total Organic Carbon (TOC) instrumentation measure water quality by analysing the organic contamination within a water sample.
+The Protoc 300 analyser may be configured to rapidly report TOC, TC (Total Carbon) or DOC (Dissolved Organic Carbon) and include MCERTS accreditation.
+MCERTS certifies instrumentation for continuous on-line water quality measurement.

 Methodology